In the previous post, Heather started talking about the distinction between “Asset Management” and “Managing Assets.”

 And at the larger picture, the asset management, they were doing some of it well, but what’s happened now is you’ve gone from trying to save pennies.
 For a town that size (the wider community is like about 70,000 people), they’re going to be spending about $50 million to solve that problem in the space of two years.

-Now the good news is the entire municipality has agreed that the money needs to be spent and they’re going to go away and borrow the money from the long period and paid off long, those sorts of things.
+Now the good news is the entire municipality has agreed that the money needs to be spent and they’re going to go away and borrow the money over the long period and paid off long, those sorts of things.

 Effect of losing sight of asset management and managing assets